Top Reasons Why You Should Reload Brass

 and that the risk far outweighs the profits.

-When you bring it down to the brass tax (see what I did
+When you bring it down to the brass tax (see what we did

 there?), there are many reasons why a shooter may not want to reload their own